manabapp/TcpShark/README.md

 Prints the version and exits.

 # OUTPUT FORMAT
-In each mode, streams or packets are output in the following format:
+Streams or packets are output in the following format:

 ### list mode